Skip to main content

 • Code snippet — when available

-Available actions
+Available Actions

-Mark as resolved
+Mark as Resolved

-Create a Kanban task
+Create a Task in Kanban

 Click Create Task to send the finding directly to your Kanban board.
 Priority is mapped automatically:

-SeverityKanban priority
+SeverityKanban Priority

 CriticalP1